 VET TIP

-Topical treatments that contain Permethrin can be fatal for cats.
-If your dog's treatment contains Permethrin, make sure you keep them away from your cat for at least 24 hours.
+Each kills fleas safely and effectively.
+However, topical treatments that contain permethrin can be fatal for cats.
+If your dog's treatment contains permethrin, make sure you keep them away from your cat for at least 24 hours.
 Contact your veterinarian immediately if you suspect exposure.

 8. Be consistent with flea preventives.